PriyankaRaghuvanshi00/parallaxWebsite/README.md

 # parallaxWebsite
-It's a Parallax Website which shows some 3-D effects.
+It's a Parallax Website which shows some 3-D effects when mouse moves on screen.
-It is a basic planet website tells you some fact about planets.Main motive of this website is to make elements 3-D and show parallax effect.
+It is a basic planet website tells you some fact about planets.Main motive of this website is to show parallax effect.
 ## Languages Used-
 HTML,CSS ,JavaScript